SOClogix/Enforce-Web-Browser-Security/README.md

 These settings do **not** affect the "Sign in automatically" option and are independent of `PasswordManagerEnabled`.

 ### Microsoft Edge (Chromium) – Payment Methods & Addresses
-Edge supports granular administrative control over autofill:
+Edge provides enterprise policies to disable autofill of **payment methods** and **addresses**, but these are separate from the password manager:
 - `AutofillCreditCardEnabled = 0` disables saving and autofilling payment cards.
 - `AutofillAddressEnabled = 0` disables saving and autofilling addresses.

 These are separate from Edge’s password-related controls (`PasswordManagerEnabled` and `PrimaryPasswordSetting`).
-Edge is the most complete browser in terms of enterprise autofill management.

 ### Mozilla Firefox – Payment Methods & Addresses
-Firefox does **not** provide enterprise policies for disabling payment-method autofill.
+Firefox provides enterprise policies to disable autofill of **payment methods** and **addresses**, but these are separate from the password manager:
-However, address autofill can be controlled via:
+- `AddressAutofillEnabled = 0` disables saving and autofilling payment cards.
-- `AddressAutofillEnabled = 0` (when supported by the deployed Firefox version)
+- `AutofillAddressEnabled = 0` disables saving and autofilling addresses.

-Firefox may still allow limited form autofill behaviors depending on version, add-ons, or user-level settings.
-Disabling the password manager **does not** disable address or payment-method autofill by default, as these are separate systems in Firefox.
+These settings are independent of `PasswordManagerEnabled`.

 ## Disable Saving Payment Methods & Addresses via PowerShell